wodowiesel/PiFunk/README.md

 Listen to GPS 1 PPS signal for Pi Clock (PIN 18) sync

-`sudo nano /etc/modules` opens modle config with text editor
+`sudo nano /etc/modules` opens modules.conf with text editor (provide one too)

-`pps-gpio` Add this line to the modulefile
+`pps-gpio` Add this line

 5. Save your edits with ctrl-o <return/enter> then exit with ctrl-x